favna/ribbon/docs/index.md

 <a name="module_copypasta"></a>

 ## copypasta ⇒ <code>MessageEmbed</code>
-Extra CopyPastaCommand - Gets one of the server's stored copypastas
+Extra CopyPastaCommand - Sends a copypasta to the chat
 Note: It is possible to get copypastas with more than 2000 characters.
 Ask me to add it through my server!
 **Aliases**: `cp`, `pasta`